kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

 The `spec` section has following parts:

-#### spec.nodes
+#### spec.replicas

-`spec.nodes` specifies the number of vault nodes to deploy.
+`spec.replicas` specifies the number of Vault nodes to deploy.
 It has to be a positive number.

 ```yaml
 spec: